wmbenedetto/turbine.js/README.md

 ### Responses

 Responses can be boolean, strings, or numbers.
-If a response is boolean, true is converted to "yes" and false (or null) is converted to "no".
+If a response is boolean, true is converted to "yes" and false is converted to "no".
+In addition, null and undefined responses are also converted to "no".

 A query's responses work similiarly to a JavaScript switch/case statement.
 If the value of the query's response matches any of the responses in the workflow, that response is processed.